AriFordsham/GHCWiki/records.md

 [ Roy](http://roy.brianmckenna.org/), a functional language that targets only javascript, also has structural typing which prevents clashes and allows abstraction over fields.

 \[Ur/Web has a http://www.impredicative.com/ur/tutorial/tlc.html very advanced records system\].
-If someone could look at [ the UR implementation paper](http://adam.chlipala.net/papers/UrPLDI10/UrPLDI10.pdf) and attempt to distill a records explanation to a Haskell point of view that would be very helpful!
+It is exaplained in  [ the UR implementation paper](http://adam.chlipala.net/papers/UrPLDI10/UrPLDI10.pdf).
+Edward Zhang attempts to explain it to Haskellers: [ http://blog.ezyang.com/2012/04/how-urweb-records-work-and-what-it-might-mean-for-haskell/comment-page-1/\#comment-3669](http://blog.ezyang.com/2012/04/how-urweb-records-work-and-what-it-might-mean-for-haskell/comment-page-1/#comment-3669)

 Other FP languages where I looked for a record implementation but it appeared they have no solution for records with the same fields (my information could be wrong/out-dated) ocaml, oz.
 However, the O in OCaml is for objects, and objects have structural typing that supports abstraction over fields.